newAM/poe-addon/README.md

 This uses the [Wiznet W5500] for TCP/IP offload, and a [Microchip 25AA02E48] for a valid EUI-48 MAC address.

-Proceed with caution, I have not actually made this yet due to part shortages.
+Proceed with caution, I have not made this yet due to part shortages.

 ## Media